pigskin/kodi-gamepass/README.md

 International.

 This addon currently only supports Game Pass Europe.
-However, we are very interested in supporting Game Pass International, if a developer from one of those regions is willing to test and maintain that functionality.
+However, we are very interested in supporting Game Pass International.
+If you're a Python developer with a Game Pass International subscription and are interested in helping out, check out issue #313.
+It'd be great to get those subscriptions working again.

-If you're interested, let us know and we'd be happy to work together to make this happen.

 # NFL Game Pass Kodi Plugin #
 **version 0.11.0 — Jay Cutler Edition**